openlawteam/docs/docs/openlaw-elements/README.md

 ::: tip
 **Tips for authenticating safely to OpenLaw in your client app**

-So your OpenLaw credentials aren't stored in a repository, you can authenticate by using a separate Node server (e.g. Express), environment variables, and run the CommonJS build of OpenLaw Elements.
+So your OpenLaw credentials aren't stored in a repository, you can authenticate by using a separate Node server (e.g. Express), environment variables, and run the CommonJS build of the [`openlaw`](https://www.npmjs.com/package/openlaw) package.
 Be sure to pass the `OPENLAW_JWT` on to the client.
 Alternatively, you can create a login page for your client app.
 See more about auth at the [APIClient authentication docs](/api-client/#authentication).
 :::